-Find information on available affinity reagents for human transcription factors including: antigen source, binder type, performed validations and links to distributors.
+Find information on available affinity reagents for human transcription factors generated by the Protein Capture Reagents Program, including antigen source, binder type, performed validations, and links to distributors.

 New Resource from the Protein Capture Reagents Program

 PCRP investigators describe an integrated production and validation pipeline used to generate a collection of 1406 mouse monoclonal antibodies to 737 human transcription factors, made available to the research community.
 Read more about this resource in Nature Methods.